-For a live auction with online bidding, Tthere is an onsite he registration process is where you obtain a bidder’s number for onsite participation.
-Your bidder’s number is used to identify you and the items that you purchase at auction.
+If you plan to participate in person, there is an onsite registration process (separate from online registration) where you obtain a bidder’s number for in person participation.
+Your bidder’s number is used to identify you and the items you purchase at the auction.
 The registration process if very easy and there is no cost to register for a bidder number.
-There will be a counter set-up onsite with cashiers using computers to register buyers.
+There will be a counter set up with cashiers using computers to register buyers.
 If you arrive close to the start of the auction, expect a line of people waiting to register.
 Once you are at the registration counter, you will be asked for your photo identification and general contact information.
 When the registration process is complete, you will be issued a bidder number.
 On the back of the bidder number, there is a bidder contract; you will be asked to review and sign the back of your bidder number.
 After you signed the contract, welcome to the auction, you are ready to bid.

-Before the start of the sale, the auctioneer will make opening comments.
-The auctioneer will review the auction procedure and the terms and conditions of the sale.
+Before the start of the sale, the auctioneer will make opening announcements.
+The auctioneer will review the terms and conditions of the sale.
 He or she will also answer questions and make general sale day comments.
 If you have any questions, this is a good time to ask.

-When you are ready to bid for a live auction, raise your bidder number, or make contact with the auctioneer by raising your hand or nodding your head.
+When you are ready to bid in person at a live auction, raise your bidder number, or make contact with the auctioneer by raising your hand or nodding your head.
 Oh, and don’t worry, our auctioneers and staff are professionals, if you wave to a friend, sneeze, or make any other movement, they will not take that as a bid contrary to popular belief.
 Once you have become the high bidder on an item, you are the new owner of that item.
 Ownership transfers when the auctioneer says, “sold.”
 It is a good idea to protect your small items; you may collect and hold onto them or have someone take them to your vehicle.

 If you purchase items online, whether through an online bidding only auction or a live auction with online bidding, at the conclusion of the auction, we will email you an invoice.
-The invoice will include a link to make payment through our secure payment gateway.
-Once you pay the invoice, we will email you a paid invoice.
+The invoice will include a link to make payment through our secure gateway.
+Once you pay the invoice, we will email you a paid receipt.
 You will need to present this invoice to remove any of your purchases.
 You must make payment within 24 hours of the conclusion of the auction.
 Failure to do so may result in the forfeiture of your purchases and their resale to other customers, and suspension of your bidding account.

 You will have several days following the auction to remove your equipment.
 The actual number of days varies based on the type of auction.
 For example, you will have two or three days for most restaurant auctions; five to seven days for most supermarket and grocery store auctions; and seven or more days for most industrial auctions.
-Be sure to check the terms and conditions for each auction to determine the exact number of days available to you.
+Be sure the check the terms and conditions for each auction to determine the exact number of days available to you.
 The vast majority of our auctions involve the sale of assets from locations that are landlord owned, and subject to lease restrictions.
 Because of this, all equipment must be removed in the days provided.
 Very rarely are extra days available.

 Removal of your equipment is your sole responsibility.
 A Grafe approved third party removal/rigging company remains onsite for the duration of the removal period to ensure equipment buyers remove equipment in a safe, workmanlike fashion.
 The removal/rigging company is not an employee of Grafe.
-The removal/rigging companies contact information will be on your paid invoice.
+The removal/rigging company’s contact information will be on your paid receipt.
 You may hire them to assist you with removing your equipment, preparing your equipment for shipment, or other services.
 If you would like the removal/rigging company to assist you, it is your responsibility to make contact with them.

 If you would like items shipped to you, it is your responsibility to contact a shipping company to schedule trucking.
 You will also need to hire the removal/rigging company onsite to prepare your item for shipment.
 If you are unfamiliar with how to contact a shipping company, please contact us.
-We work with several national freight brokers who are familiar with our processes and able to assist you at competitive rates.
+We work with several national freight brokers who are familiar with our process and able to assist you at competitive rates.